wsdookadr/sitemap-range-fetch/README.md

 =======

 This module is provided as is under [MIT License](https://opensource.org/licenses/MIT).
-For extensions, customizations or business inquiries, [get in touch](mailto:business@garage-coding.com).
+For extensions, customizations or business inquiries you can [get in touch here](mailto:business@garage-coding.com).